 Rahima Gambo (b.1986, Nigerian) is a multimedia artist and photographer who came to artistic practice by working independently on long form trans media documentary projects.
-Currently, she explores an expanded moving photography through the narrative and experimental capabilities of "walking" as it intersects with documentary storytelling, psycho-spiritual-geography, socio politics, urban environment and autobiography.
+Currently, she explores a decolonising, feminising, rehabilitative moving photography through the experimental capabilities of "walking" as it intersects with documentary storytelling, photo-synthesis, psycho-spiritual-geography, socio politics, urban environment, ecology and autobiography.
 She incorporates sculpture, drawing, sound, video, installation and performance in her work.

 Select Group Exhibitions: Beyond the Image, Bertien van Manen and Friends, Stedelijk Museum, Amsterdam.
 Bamako Encounters - African Biennale of Photography "Streams of Consciousness", Mali.
 "Diaspora at Home" Centre for Contemporary Art and Kadist Foundation, Lagos, Nigeria.
 Lagos Biennial; "How to Build a Lagoon with a Bottle of Wine", Lagos, Nigeria.
 "Which Kain Wine" Group show, curated by HFactor (Lagos Biennial OFF) Lagos, Nigeria Lagos Photo festival “Passports”, Lagos, Nigeria .
 "Stop-Over" Women on Aeroplanes exhibition at TOR Art Space, Frankfurt, Germany.
 LineGuage: Textual Imagery | Visual Allegories - The Centre for Contemporary Art, Lagos, Nigeria.
 In 2018 she exhibited in the two-person show The Secret Life of Plants: Rahima Gambo and Adee Roberson at Treehouse, Lagos, Nigeria.